-10.0 Compliance with Environmental Statutes
+9.0 Compliance with Environmental Statutes

-Compliance with applicable Federal Statutes, Executive Orders, and Executive Memoranda is presented in Table 9.
+Compliance with applicable Federal Statutes, Executive Orders, and Executive Memoranda is presented in Table 6.
 This is a complete listing of compliance status relative to environmental quality protection statutes and other environmental review requirements.

-The proposed elevation of a portion of the Cape May Seawall at Beach and Wilmington Avenues complies with and will be conducted in a manner consistent with New Jersey's Coastal Zone Management Act requirements.
-A Federal Zone Consistency Determination was received from the State of New Jersey in a letter dated April 26, 2021 and is included in Appendix A.
+The proposed elevation of a portion of the Cape May Seawall at Beach and Wilmington Avenues complies with and will be conducted in a manner consistent with New Jersey's requirements with regard to the Coastal Zone Management Act.
+A Federal Zone Consistency Determination is being requested with the circulation of this EA.

-The seawall modification described in this document is not expected to have significant air quality impacts.
-A Clean Air Act Record of Non-Applicability (RONA) that demonstrates a typical emissions output projected over two calendar years is presented in the Environmental/Cultural Support Documents Appendix, and demonstrates compliance with Section 176(c)(1) of the Clean Air Act amendments of 1990.
+The seawall modification described in this document is not expected to have significant changes in air quality impacts.
+A Clean Air Act Record of Non-Applicability (RONA) that demonstrates a typical emissions output projected over two calendar years is presented in the Environmental/Cultural Support Documents Appendix that demonstrate that compliance will be met with Section 176(c)(1) of the Clean Air Act amendments of 1990.

-Table 9: Compliance with Environmental Quality Protection Statutes and Other
+Table 6: Compliance with Environmental Quality Protection Statutes and Other

 Environmental Review Requirements.

-FEDERAL STATUTES COMPLIANCE W/PROPOSED PLA
+FEDERAL STATUTES COMPLIANCE W/PROPOSED PLAN

-Archeological - Resources Protection Act of 1979, as amended Full
+Archeological - Resources Protection Act of Partial

-Bald and Golden Eagle Protection Act Full
+1979, as amended

 Clean Air Act, as amended Full

 Clean Water Act of 1977 N/A

 Coastal Barrier Resources Act N/A

-Coastal Zone Management Act of 1972, as Full
+Coastal Zone Management Act of 1972, as amended Partial

-amended

-Endangered Species Act of 1973, as amended Full
+Endangered Species Act of 1973, as amended Partial

 Estuary Protection Act N/A

-Federal Water Project Recreation Act, as N/A
+Federal Water Project Recreation Act, as amended N/A

-amended

-Fish and Wildlife Coordination Act Full
+Fish and Wildlife Coordination Act Partial

-Land and Water Conservation Fund Act, as N/A
+Land and Water Conservation Fund Act, as amended N/A

-amended

-Marine Protection, Research and Sanctuaries N/A
+Marine Protection, Research and Sanctuaries Act N/A

-Act

-Magnuson-Stevens Fishery Conservation and N/A
+Magnuson-Stevens Fishery Conservation and Management Act N/A

-Management Act

-Migratory Bird Treaty Act Full

-National Historic Preservation Act of 1966, as Partial
+National Historic Preservation Act of 1966, as amended Partial

-amended

-National Environmental Policy Act, as Full
+National Environmental Policy Act, as amended Partial

-amended

 Rivers and Harbors Act N/A

-Watershed Protection and Flood Prevention N/A
+Watershed Protection and Flood Prevention Act N/A

-Act

 Wild and Scenic River Act N/A

 Executive Orders, Memorandums, etc.

 EO 11988, Floodplain Management Full

 EO 11990, Protection of Wetlands Full

-EO 12114, Environmental Effects of Major Full
+EO12114, Environmental Effects of Major Full

 Federal Actions

 EO 12989, Environmental Justice in Minority Full

 Populations and Low-Income Populations

-EO 13045, Protection of Children from Full

-Environmental Health Risks and Safety Risks

 County Land Use Plan Full